momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Champions & Guilds/Guilds/Argent Banner.md

 >_"In the Argent Banner, you're not just expected to survive the labyrinth—you’re expected to make it look legendary."_

-_Prepared by the Halvaskian Ministry of Delving Oversight & The Grand Scrying Network_

 ---
 ![[ea378bd0-bc1c-44a0-9f7d-85f5bbf0b7c6.webp]]
 ## **Overview: The Argent Banner**